Blushing Bride! Princess Beatrice Shares 1st Photos From Secret Wedding

 Royally wed!
 Princess Beatrice and her new husband, Edoardo Mapelli Mozzi, shared the first photos from their secret wedding one day after tying the knot.

 The royal family’s official Instagram account posted two photos of the newlyweds on Saturday, July 18.
-The first pic showed the couple standing outside the Royal Chapel of All Saints at Windsor Great Park in Berkshire, England, with the bride’s grandparents Queen Elizabeth II and Prince Philip, while a second photo showed the pair emerging from the church through a flower-covered doorway.
+The first showed the couple standing outside the Royal Chapel of All Saints at Windsor Great Park in Berkshire, England, with the bride’s grandparents Queen Elizabeth II and Prince Philip, while the second showed the pair emerging from the church through a flower-covered doorway.

 “Princess Beatrice wore a vintage dress by Norman Hartnell and the Queen Mary diamond fringe tiara, both belonging to Her Majesty The Queen.
 The tiara was worn by Her Majesty on her wedding day in 1947,” the caption read.